EspinosaRomain/SurveyDublinDeclaration/README.md

 # SurveyDublinDeclaration

-Data and code to replicate "A High-Powered Study Confirming the Misleading Nature of the Dublin Declaration"
+Data and code to replicate "A High-Powered Study Confirming the Misleading Nature of the Dublin Declaration", Espinosa et al. (2025), Environmental Science & Policy.

 # Content